 The main hesitation people have about travelling alone is fear, and it’s fair to say that travel anxiety is a real thing.
 They say the biggest fear is fear itself, and this completely applies to travelling.
 Of course, there are moments where you will be afraid.
 Not necessarily because of imminent danger but simply because you don’t know where you are, you’re not familiar with the local customs, you don’t know the local language or you don’t know where to start your solo journey…

 When travelling alone, this is very normal, it happens to everyone and you can overcome it.
 It’s actually an essential part of growing as an individual and as a traveller.
 Over the years, I’ve learned that the arrival in an unknown place frightens me.
 Landing in an unknown airport, having to find my own transport and accommodation before getting my bearings is not something I look forward to… But, it’s unavoidable.
 So, every time I arrive somewhere, I have to deal with this fear and get on with it.
-I’ve learned to deal with this and I have ways of making sure I make things easier for myself, such as booking an arrival transfer and my first night in a hotel or Airbnb.
+I’ve learned to deal with this and I have ways of making sure I make things easier for myself, such as booking an arrival transfer and my first night in a hotel.

 You will increase your self-confidence and self-reliance